layoutBox/PinLayout/README.md

 ###### Example with `pinEdges`

-With `pinEdges()` the left and right margins have been applied even if only the left and width has been set.
+With `pinEdges()` the left and right margins are applied even if only the left and width has been set.
 The reason is the call to pinEdges() have pinned the two horizontal edges at their position before applying margins.

 ![](Docs/pinlayout-margin-pinEdges-02.png)